Tampa Police Department: District Three

-District specialist units
+District Specialist Units

 District Latent Investigation Squads

-A squad of plainclothes detectives, the District Latent Investigation Squad is assigned to each district for latent investigation of crimes against property occurring in the area encompassed by the district.
+The District Latent Investigation Squad, detectives, is assigned to each district for latent investigation of crimes against property occurring in the area encompassed by the district.
 Part of the squad is also charged with conducting latent investigations on assaults.

-Quick Uniformed Attack on Drugs Squads

-Each district utilizes Q.U.A.D.
-(Quick Uniformed Attack on Drugs) Squads to aggressively work toward the reduction of open street drug dealing within the city.
-Implemented in February 1989, the unit's mission includes the investigation of all street level narcotics related offenses; the investigation of street level narcotics violations with the assistance of the residents in the affected community; gathering and dissemination of pertinent street level narcotic intelligence to other divisions; and direct access for citizens to Q.U.A.D. officers assigned to their community.
-The squads conduct frequent initiatives to remove visible street drug dealers from neighborhoods.
-Q.U.A.D. was merged with SAC in 2009 to form Rapid Offender Control (R.O.C.) squads in each district.

-Under the leadership of Chief Castor and Assistant Chief John Bennett, the entire QUAD squad concept was done away with.
-A/C Bennett cited a reduction in street-level narcotics as the driving force.
-This change was met with significant resistance in the department.

 Street Anti-Crime Squads

-The Street Anti-Crime (SAC) squads assigned to each district are plainclothes units that work in each district to reduce prostitution and prostitution related crimes, as well as robbery, burglary and auto theft related crimes.
-SAC was merged with Q.U.A.D. in 2009 to form Rapid Offender Control (R.O.C.) squads in each district.
+The Street Anti-Crime (SAC) squads assigned to each district are plainclothes units that work in each district to reduce prostitution, Narcotic and other problematic crimes.
+Their functions include assisting detectives in follow up on latent robbery, burglary and auto theft related crimes.

+SAC and ROC changes names every couple of years.

 Crime Prevention Practitioners

 A police officer, and a Crime Prevention Practitioner, formerly known as a Community Service Officer are deployed to each district to act in a proactive approach to crime prevention.
 The team addresses complaints, along with evaluating needs in the communities within each district.

 They also function as the liaison in each district for the Neighborhood Watch Program.

 They develop and oversee Neighborhood Watch groups that are partnerships between the community and police department, composed of volunteer citizens, working together to reduce crime.